keithalewis/umf/si.md

 $t\mapsto f(F_t)$ has bounded variation and
 $f(F_b) - f(F_a) = \int_a^b f'(x)\,dF(x)$_.

+When defining integration with respect to a stochastic process additional terms appear in the change of variables formula.

 <!--
 The _quadratic variation_ of a function $f\colon [a,b]\to\RR$ is
 $$